fortinetsolutions/AWS-CloudFormationTemplates/Templates/GuardDuty/5.6/README.md

 		<fgt1-ip>,<fgt1-user>,<fgt1-password>|<fgt2-ip>,<fgt2-user>,<fgt2-password>
 		1.1.1.1,admin,i-abcdef123456|2.2.2.2,admin,i-abcdef123456

 The KeyAdministrator parameter should be your AWS username or the username of the individual that will be in charge of encrypt\decrypting the variable containing the FortiGate login information above.
-The username will be added to the KMS key policy as an administrator of the key and also be granted priviledges to use the key.
+The username will be added to the KMS key policy as an administrator of the key and also be granted privileges to use the key.

-Once you deploy the template, you can trigger the function by generating sample events form the Guard Duty console, use one of the sample events provided as part of this solution set to create a test event for Lambda, or generate live events by running a port scan against some instances in the same region as this Lambda function.
+Once you deploy the template, you can trigger the function by generating sample events form the GuardDuty console, use one of the sample events provided as part of this solution set to create a test event for Lambda, or generate live events by running a port scan against some instances in the same region as this Lambda function.

+You can view the resulting logs from execution of the Lambda function by looking at the relevant log group in the CloudWatch console.

+## (Optional) General secondary event forwarding template instructions

+With the secondary event forwarding templates you will be prompted for parameters for the remote Lambda function so that it can be invoked from the local region when GuardDuty events are seen in the local region.

+The TargetLambdaName parameter should be the name of the remote Lambda function deployed by one of the main event parsing templates.
+This can be referenced by looking at the outputs from the main event parsing template.
+An example value is 'stackname-LambdaFunction-ABC123XYZ'.

+The TargetLambdaRegion parameter should be the name of the remote region where one of the main event parsing templates is deployed.
+This can be referenced by looking at the outputs from the main event parsing template.
+An example value is 'us-east-1'.

+The TargetLambdaARN parameter should be the name of the remote Lambda function deployed by one of the main event parsing templates.
+This can be referenced by looking at the outputs from the main event parsing template.
+An example value is 'arn:aws:lambda:us-east-1:123456789012:function:stackname-LambdaFunction-ABC123XYZ'.

 ## (Optional) Encrypt Lambda environment variables